mohitdmak/Community-Page/README.md

 # SUTT

 #ADvanced version of task for SU tech team
-#Ongoing using Django backend and borrowed css/sass/js frontend from html5up.net
+#Ongoing using Django backend and borrowed css/scss/js frontend from html5up.net

+# deployed and hosted at http://mohitdmak.pythonanywhere.com/